The role of international organizations in combating food insecurity and diseases

 The role of governments in combating food insecurity and diseases

 Governments also play a key role in combating diseases.
 This could take the form of policies on disease prevention, health promotion and health protection.
-For example, public health laws need to be passed by the government to limit the free movement of people, especially in the case of communicable disease such as the Ebola outbreak in Sierra Leone in 2017, where the government declared curfew on the capital in order to carry out door-to-door inspection of homes to find Ebola infected patients.
+For example, public health laws need to be passed by the government to limit the free movement of people, especially in the case of communicable diseases such as the Ebola outbreak in Sierra Leone in 2017, where the government declared a curfew on the capital in order to carry out door-to-door inspection of homes to find Ebola-infected patients.

 Governments could also undertake health programmes to vaccinate people against certain diseases.
 For example, the government of Nigeria, in collaboration with the World Health Organization, undertake mandatory vaccination for all children under five against the six infant killer diseases.